DataMigrators/cpd-docs.mettleci.io/executing-datastage-test-cases.md

 # Executing a DataStage test case

-You can execute DataStage test cases either from the CPD Cluster home page, the DataStage designer canvas, or the DataStage test case editor.
+You can execute DataStage® test cases either from the CPD Cluster home page, the DataStage designer canvas, or the DataStage test case editor.

 ## From the CPD Cluster home page